What`s new in ovarian cancer research and treatment?

 Poly(ADP-ribose) polymerases (PARPs) are enzymes that have been recently recognized as key regulators of cell survival and cell death.
 Drugs that inhibit PARP-1 help fight cancers caused by mutations in BRCA1 and BRCA2.
 In one study, the PARP inhibitor olaparib was also able to shrink tumors in ovarian cancer patients who did not have BRCA mutations.
 Clinical trials of this type of drug are being done to see who will benefit most from them.

 Another approach is to develop tumor vaccines that program the immune system to better recognize cancer cells.
 Also, monoclonal antibodies that specifically recognize and attack ovarian cancer cells are being developed.
 These antibodies are man-made versions of the antibodies our bodies make to fight infection.
 They can be designed to home in on certain sites on the cancer cell.
-Farletuzumab is a monoclonal antibody that is directed against a protein on the surface of ovarian cancer cells.
+Farletuzumab is a monoclonal antibody that is directed against the folic acid receptor, which is on the surface of some ovarian cancer cells.
 It has shown promise in treating ovarian cancer in early studies.
 Another monoclonal antibody being studied in ovarian cancer is called catumaxomab.
 It binds to a protein that is in some cancer cells and some immune system cells.
-When it is administered into the abdominal cavity, it can help treat fluid build up (ascites) that can occur when cancer is present.
+When it is administered into the abdominal cavity, it can help treat fluid buildup (ascites) that can occur when cancer is present.